robbie-webbe/stonks_alerts/README.md

     * Both well fitted by tbabs*bbody with kT = 2.2 keV, and nH > 12 x 10^22 /cm2.
     * Increase in luminosity by factor ~6 in period of 3 years up to potential luminosity ~10^34 erg/s if at 7.5kpc.
     * Iron line significantly weaker during earlier observation.
+    * Low optical flux for closest gaia source.
+X-ray to optical flux ratio of order ~20.
     * No pulsations or periodicity in observation 0844101101 or 0932190801.

 **0932190901**